Riding the Trend or Protecting Profits | America Movil S.A.B. de C.V. (AMX)

 Is It Worth Investing in America Movil S.A.B. de C.V.
 (NYSE :AMX) Right Now?

 America Movil S.A.B. de C.V.
-(NYSE:AMX) scored a price-to-earnings ratio above its average ratio, recording 13.27 x from its present earnings ratio.
-Plus, the 36-month beta value for AMX is at 0.87.
+(NYSE:AMX) scored a price-to-earnings ratio above its average ratio, recording 13.48 x from its present earnings ratio.
+Plus, the 36-month beta value for AMX is at 0.89.
+Opinions of the stock are interesting as 8 analysts out of 19 who provided ratings for America Movil S.A.B. de C.V. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 9 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode